From the Solomon

 Florida Islands, Roderick Bay

 In Roderick Bay, white-sand beaches and vibrant coral reefs frame calm, crystal-clear waters.
-A striking landmark rises from the shallows – the MS World Discoverer, an expedition cruise ship wrecked in 2001, now listing dramatically and creating an extraordinary backdrop for snorkelling adventures.
+A striking landmark rises from the shallows — the MS World Discoverer, and expedition cruise ship wrecked in April 2000 after striking an uncharted reef in the Sandfly Passage.
+Today the wreck sits at an angle on the shoreline, with marine life gradually turning it into an artificial reef.

 Activities:

-• Included Zodiac Cruising with the Expedition team
+- •Zodiac Cruising with the Expedition team — Included

-• Included Kayak with the Expedition Team Optional
+- •Kayak with the Expedition Team — Optional

 Day 3